Finite groups with many elements of the same order: Upper bounds and prime powers

 In this section, we find some upper bounds for $\rho_k(G)$ and $\epsilon_k$, focusing on the ratio $1/2$.
+It turns out that \autoref{conjecture} actually holds for all odd prime powers except for $3^1$.
+The methods developed in this section will be also used in the next section to study the case $k=4$, which is the only power of $2$ not covered by \autoref{PSigmaL2} and not previously known.

-It turns out that \autoref{conjecture} actually holds for powers of larger primes.
-We first give a simple lemma regarding normalisers of certain subgroups such as the Sylow subgroups.
+We first give a simple inequality regarding normalisers of certain subgroups such as the Sylow subgroups, which will be our main tool in the verification of \autoref{conjecture} when $k$ is prime power.

-\begin{lem} Let $k\in \mathbb{Z}_{>0}$ and suppose that a subset $S\leq G$ intersects all conjugacy classes of $G$ of order dividing $k$ (e.g. a Sylow $p$-subgroup when $k$ is a power of a prime $p$).
+\begin{lem} Let $k\in \mathbb{Z}_{>0}$ and suppose that a subset $S\subseteq G$ intersects every conjugacy class of elements of $G$ of order dividing $k$ (e.g. a Sylow $p$-subgroup when $k$ is a power of a prime $p$).
 Then \\{\upshape(1)} \\{\upshape(2)}If $\rho_k(G)>1/2$, then $\langle S\rangle$ is self-normalising in $G$, and if in addition $k=p^a$ for a prime $p$ and an integer $a>0$, then a Sylow $p$-subgroup of $G$ is self-normalising and more than half of its elements have order dividing $p^a$. \end{lem}

 \begin{proof} (1) The union of $G$-conjugates of $S$ contains all elements of order dividing $k$ of $G$.
 Therefore,

 (2) If $\rho_k(G)>1/2$, then part (1) forces $\langle S\rangle = \mathbf{N}_G(\langle S\rangle)$.
 If in addition $k=p^a$, then we may choose a Sylow $p$-subgroup $S$ of $G$.
 This $S$ satisfies the condition, so $\rho_k(S)\geq \rho_k(G)>1/2$. \end{proof}